sheevashab/Hogwarts-Hopefuls/README.md

 ### Goals

 - Full CRUD functionality on backend and frontend
-- Backend database will consist of 3 tables and 2 one-to-one associations
+- Backend database will consist of 4 tables, 2 one-to-many associations, and 1 one-to-one assocation
 - Flexbox for responsive design
-- Cohesive design aesthetic via CSS
+- Cohesive Hogwarts-esque design aesthetic via CSS

 <br>